feinson/2019-election-webscraper-Beginner-project-/README.md

 ## Test script
 Please ignore the test script.
 I use it to muck around and test stuff.
 I will get rid off it eventually.

+## Data folders
+Running the scripts outputs files to the data_folder and mp_photos_list directories.